-A typeset family year you can hold, with the story kept alongside.
+A whole family year, typeset and printed, with the stories kept alongside.

 A home for what you'd hate to lose.